navpil/hk2-jersey-quartz/Readme.md

 In this way static context plays the role of an Uber Context, since it's managed by JVM.
 Since I dislike storing dynamic data in static fields I called this approach a _Horrible Hack_.

-## Immediate resource vs ContainerLifecycleListener
+## Eager Initialization

-To eagerly initialize something, in our case - starting a Quartz job, one may use one of two approaches:
+To eagerly initialize something, in our case - starting a Quartz job one can use several approaches

+ - Immediate component
  - Immediate resource
  - ContainerLifecycleListener

-Two are practically equivalent, it depends on which one you dislike less.

-### Immediate resource
+### Immediate component/resource

-Annotate your resource with `@Immediate` and register the `ImmediateFeature.class` (from `io.github.navpil.q.common` package) All the bean management can be done in the resource in the `@PostConstruct` and `@PreDestroy` annotated methods

-Demonstrated by `DummyQuartzResource` and `InitializeUberContextHorribleHackResource` (even though the latter is not registered)
+The cleanest way is definitely an _Immediate component_.
+Inside the binder, bind your component with an `@Immediate` scope (please note that putting this annotation directly on class did not work).

+    bindAsContract(BooksQuartzJobExecutor.class).in(Immediate.class);

+In order this to work register `io.github.navpil.q.common.ImmediateFeature.class`.
+And note the `@PostConstruct` annotation on `BooksQuartzJobExecutor` where the job is actually started.

+Annotation `@Immediate` work on resources (such as `InitializeUberContextResource`).
+You may inject classes there to do some actions on startup, but scoping beans with `Immediate.class` is cleaner.

 ### ContainerLifecycleListener